gnarmis/emacsen/README.md

         curl -fsSkL https://raw.github.com/cask/cask/master/go | python

-## Setup Emacs

-- Copy, or better yet symlink, the `.emacs` file and the `.emacs.d` directory to your home directory.

-- Inside your `.emacs.d` directory:

-        cask install
+This is an Emacs package installation tool.
+It keeps your `.emacs.d/init.el` nice and clean, and keeps your dependencies portable without a headache.

 ### Emacs Keybindings for OSX

-- move `./DefaultKeyBinding.dict` to `~/Library/KeyBindings/` and restart
+- move `./DefaultKeyBinding.dict` to `~/Library/KeyBindings/` and
+  restart OSX

 ## Learn Basics